Opinion | Putin has unfinished business in America

 And Trump, who calls Putin a “genius” and accepts his lie about the presidential election, wants back in.

 Russia had success with its information-warfare playbook in 2016.
 Count on a Russian influence operation conducted through social media to disparage Biden, undermine his leadership and stoke support for his opposition.
-The goal: Defeat an American political enemy.
+The goal: defeat an American political enemy.

 It worked once before.
 Wake up, America, to another Russian threat.
 This time, no one can claim to have not seen it coming.